Lucy Sullivan is getting married: Vintage Marian Keyes

 Lucy Sullivan is getting married | Published January 1996 | Read February 2025

 First of all, Lucy Sullivan is getting married is unashamedly a 1990s book.
 Reading it almost 30 years after it was published was rather fun, with all the references to 1990s films (as Lucy rents A LOT of movies from her local video store) and life before mobile phones and social media.
-Lucy reads self-help books instead of taking advice from Tik Tok influencers and I loved it.
+Lucy reads self-help books instead of taking advice from Tik Tok influencers, and I loved it!

-While the book is very definitely chick lit, Keyes tackles serious subjects including depression, alcoholism, co-dependency, and fraught family relationships.
-The book has lots of light moments, mostly Lucy's interactions with her flatmates and when she and her workmates are gossiping and trying to avoid doing any work.
-The book feels very grounded, though, and has the emotional depth I've come to expect from Keyes.
 Given the book was written in 1996 when mental health had more stigma attached to it than it does today, Keyes was brave to tackle depression so candidly.
 Keyes herself has been open about her own struggles with depression and I found her portrayal of this aspect of Lucy's life to be insightful and heartbreaking.
 As the reality of Lucy's father's alcoholism unfolds, the reader has a better sense of the impact of it on Lucy's relationship patterns, sense of guilt, and self-esteem.
 I thought this part of the book was beautifully done and I enjoyed Lucy's voyage of self-discovery.

-What didn't I like?
-I would have liked the aforementioned voyage of self-discovery to have come earlier in the book as it did feel a bit rushed.
+I would have liked the aforementioned voyage of self-discovery to have come earlier in the book.
+In the end, it felt quite rushed, despite the length of the book.
 There could have been fewer Lucy Misadventures (and definitely less of drunk and freeloading Gus) and more self-awareness and growth.
-Lucy loved her father but once she realised what he was truly like, it would have been nice to have seen even more depth to her realisations and some compassion for her long-suffering mother.
-While I understood why Lucy was a door mat, it was sometimes hard to read about her relationship with Gus (and the way she kept letting him back in her life) and the bullying she endured from one of her flatmates.
-I was rooting for Lucy but at times she was a bit much and she seemed perpetually naïve, so much so that it became slightly frustrating.
-I'm also not sure how I feel about the continual references to the body size of her colleague, Meridia.
-I understand the Irish humour, but it felt a bit jarring, perhaps because I was reading it in 2025.
-There's also A LOT of Keyes's usual description of drinking and eating and generally unhealthy habits that I always find make me feel a bit ill.
-It's just not a lifestyle that I can relate to although I get that the characters in Keyes's books are usually not in my demographic 😉.
+Lucy loved her father but once she realised what he was truly like, I was hoping for more reflection on this awakening and some compassion for her long-suffering mother.
+While I understood why Lucy was a doormat, it was sometimes hard to read about her relationship with Gus (and the way she kept letting him back in her life) and the bullying she endures from one of her flatmates.
+I was rooting for Lucy, but her perpetual naivete became frustrating.

 Lucy Sullivan is getting married is not about getting married, it's about Lucy discovering herself and moving on with her life.
 I can forgive Keyes the flaws in the book as I was completely immersed in Lucy's story.